As a leading provider of home support services, Westminster Homecare holds the following accreditations and memberships:

 Integrated Care Council (formerly National Homecare Council)

-The Integrated Care Council is a body which brings together British public and independent sector organisations who commission or directly provide support for people living at home.
+The Integrated Care Council is a body that brings together British public and independent sector organisations that commission or directly provide support for people living at home.

 As members of the ICC, Westminster Homecare has access to a UK-wide network of advice and support that promotes quality in the commissioning and provision of services that support people at home.